 For current Purdue undergraduate students in a STEM discipline, the MS in Economics degree program offers a combined-degree option.
 The combined degree program allows undergraduate students in Engineering (AAE, CE, ChE, ECE, IE, or ME), in Mathematics, in Statistics, or in Computer Science to not only complete their undergraduate degree but also make progress toward the completion of the MS degree in Economics while at Purdue.
 This path can be particularly attractive to Purdue STEM majors who already have plans to obtain a Minor in Economics as undergraduate students.

-The Advantages of the Combined Degree The value to pursuing this combined-degree program is that it allows a student to count 9 graduate credit hours in Economics not only toward fulfilling the total credit requirements for the STEM BS degree and toward fulfilling a minor in Economics (if he or she so chooses), but also toward the 30-credit requirement for the MS degree in Economics.
+The Advantages of the Combined Degree The value to pursuing this combined-degree program is that it allows a student to count up to 9 graduate credit hours in Economics not only toward fulfilling the total credit requirements for the STEM BS degree and toward fulfilling a minor in Economics, but also toward the 30-credit requirement for the MS degree in Economics.
 A Purdue STEM undergraduate student, on graduating from Purdue with his or her BS degree (typically with a minor in Economics), will then have the option of completing the remaining 21 credit hours of courses for the Purdue MS degree in Economics while employed by taking online courses over the following two years.

 Plan of Study The easiest way to develop a plan of study for the proposed combined degree is to create a schedule that uses your elective courses to obtain a minor in Economics.
 Click on the following link for the requirements for a minor in Economics: Minor in Economics Then simply make sure that the three upper division Economics courses required for the minor are ECON 51100, ECON 51200, and ECON 56200.
 Such courses can be taken as "general education electives", "free electives" or "minor electives" during your junior and senior years.
 Note that Econ 51100 and 56200 are offered each fall semester and Econ 51200 is offered each spring semester.